-In later work (cf. Searle 1992), he goes on to fill out this conception by arguing that genuine (as opposed to merely "as if") intentionality requires consciousness and that the satisfaction of purely computational conditions does not suffice for consciousness.
-Thus, the satisfaction of purely computational conditions does not suffice for genuine intentionality, and since genuine intentionality is required for genuine intelligence, the satisfaction of purely computational conditions does not suffice for genuine intelligence.
+In later work (Searle 1990, 1992), he goes on to fill out this conception by arguing (1) that genuine, as opposed to merely "as if", intentionality requires consciousness, in the sense that every genuinely intentional state must be available to consciousness; and (2) that the satisfaction of purely computational conditions does not suffice for availability to consciousness.
+It follows from these claims that the satisfaction of purely computational conditions does not suffice for genuine intentionality.
+And given that genuine intentionality is required for genuine intelligence, it follows that the satisfaction of purely computational conditions does not suffice for genuine intelligence.

 A number of comments are relevant here.
 First, it is not at all clear that all the relevant computational conditions have in fact been met in Searle's case.
-For instance, he does not consider the point that genuine intelligence must be structured and systematic in the right kind of way.5 As he describes the case, the competence of the Chinese Room is due to its occupant's use of a mere look-up table.
+For instance, he does not consider the point that genuine intelligence must be structured and systematic in the right kind of way.4 As he describes the case, the competence of the Chinese Room is due to its occupant's use of a mere look-up table.
 Suppose, then, that we adjust the case so that various states of the system make a systematic causal contribution to the behavioural responses exhibited by the Chinese Room.
-Now we can challenge Searle's contention that intentional states must be available to phenomenal
+Now we can challenge Searle's contention that genuinely intentional states must be available to phenomenal consciousness.
+For instance, we can argue that intentional contents need to be ascribed to the states of the system in order to explain the relational properties of its behavioural responses, regardless of whether or not those states are available to consciousness.5 On this line, the ascription of intentional content to states which are not available to phenomenal consciousness need not be a purely instrumentalist matter, but may be answerable to perfectly objective constraints on explanation.